Real Estate Cycles Part 1: The financial cycle

-Most people believe that the ups and downs of real estate pricing are completely unpredictable.
+According to Fred Foldvary on the Harvard continuing education website, most people believe that the ups and downs of real estate pricing are completely unpredictable.
 However, back in 1930, Economist Homer Hoyt looked at the history of prices and found that real estate busts had often occurred at intervals of about 18 years.
 Today, almost 100 years later, that pattern looks like this:

 Other times, the pattern has held.
 Who knows what will happen in the future.
-But if the pattern repeats itself at the average of 18 years then 2023-2024 might be another pricing peak, with a downturn shortly after).
+But if the pattern repeats itself at the average of 18 years then 2023-2024 might be another pricing peak, with a downturn shortly after.